joebobfisher/software-craftsmanship-club/gilded-rose/readme.md

 Make sure you choose the folder containing the code for your language (or if you're feeling really adventurous, try a new one!).

+Finally, for this kata, the total progress is not what's important (there is no "done refactoring"), rather it's the experience that counts.
+See the below section for more on the experience we want to have in this last kata, together.

 ### Important Twist

-As I hopefully mentioned to you in the message about this kata, I also strongly urge you to start with a partner in true pairing style!
+We're going to attack this kata a little differently than the ones we've done in the past sessions.
+Instead of meeting together to review each other's work, I strongly urge you to start with a partner in true pairing style!
 That is, try working on this kata _synchronously_ with a partner (i.e. at the same time), and trade off who write code on the keyboard and who "navigates" or provides direction (talking through the problem with the driver).

 Hop on Gather in a separate room, or use Visual Studio Code's LiveShare feature, etc. If you can make this happen, even just to _start_ working through the kata, please do so -- you won't regret the experience, even if it seems a bit